 Augmented Reality Applications

-- Retail: Brands like IKEA use AR to allow customers to visualise furniture in their homes before purchasing.
+Retail: Brands like IKEA use AR to allow customers to visualise furniture in their homes before purchasing.

-- Healthcare: Surgeons use AR for detailed, real-time overlays during complex surgeries.
+Healthcare: Surgeons use AR for detailed, real-time overlays during complex surgeries.

-- Education: AR apps bring subjects like history to life by showing students 3D models of ancient artefacts or scientific models.
+Education: AR apps bring subjects like history to life by showing students 3D models of ancient artefacts or scientific models.

 Virtual Reality Applications

-- Training: Pilots, surgeons, and even soldiers train in VR simulators for hands-on experience without real-life risks.
+Training: Pilots, surgeons, and even soldiers train in VR simulators for hands-on experience without real-life risks.

-- Tourism: VR experiences let you โvisitโ famous destinations, experiencing them as if youโre there.
+Tourism: VR experiences let you “visit” famous destinations, experiencing them as if you’re there.

-- Therapy: VR is used to treat phobias by exposing individuals to their fears in a controlled, virtual environment.
+Therapy: VR is used to treat phobias by exposing individuals to their fears in a controlled, virtual environment.

 How AR and VR are Shaping Our Future